DIBO7/colreg_quizzer/README.md

 > It uses data from json File for now.
 (Future udates may consider using a SQlite database with prisma instead)

 > It is not optimized.
-It's just quickly edited *So proceed With Caution*
+It's just quickly rewritten logically to nextjs *So proceed With Caution*